rhosocial/go-dag/workflow/standard/worker/README.md

-# worker
+# Worker Pool

-`worker` is a package providing a robust and efficient worker pool implementation.
+The `worker` package provides a robust and efficient worker pool implementation.
 It supports dynamic resizing of the pool, task submission, worker metrics tracking, and graceful shutdown.
+Additionally, it includes built-in panic recovery to ensure stability during task execution.

 ## Features

-- Dynamic resizing of the worker pool
+- **Dynamic Resizing**: Adjust the number of workers in the pool dynamically.
-- Task submission with results
-- Worker-specific operations (stop, exit, rename)
-- Metrics tracking and retrieval
+- **Task Submission**: Submit tasks for asynchronous execution.
+- **Metrics Tracking**: Track various metrics such as successful, failed, and canceled tasks.
-- Graceful shutdown of the pool
+- **Graceful Shutdown**: Shutdown the worker pool gracefully, ensuring all tasks are completed.
+- **Panic Recovery**: Recover from panics during task execution, ensuring the worker pool remains stable.

 ## Installation

-To install the package, run:
+To install the `worker` package, use the following command:

 ```shell
 go get github.com/rhosocial/go-dag/workflow/standard/worker